 The deadly crush happened in an underpass between the main event site and the expansion area.
-Witnesses told NTV that people pushed into the tunnel from both sides until it was dangerously overcrowded.
+Witnesses told CNN affiliate NTV that people pushed into the tunnel from both sides until it was dangerously overcrowded.
 The panic began as festival-goers began to lose consciousness as they were crushed against the walls and each other.

 After the panic, a line of emergency vehicles, including helicopters, could be seen parked on the highway leading to the festival site, carrying away people injured in the crush.
 The festival itself, however, went on.
 Police were afraid that ending the music altogether could cause further unrest among the massive crowd.